mattferris/di/Readme.md

 thrown.
 The type that couldn't be resolved can be retrieved using the `DependencyResolutionException::getType()` method.

+Optionally, `Di` can use deep resolution of a dependency.
+This can be enabled by calling `$di->setDeepTypeResolution(true)`.
+When enabled, for type-based dependencies that can't be satisfied using definitions within the container, `Di` will attempt to instantiate an new instance of the type directly and use the new instance to satisfy the dependency.
+Constructor arguments will attempt to be satisfied using dependency injection as well.

 ### Service Bundles

 You can use bundles to isolate service configuration within your domains.
 A